Composition Year 1

 Upon successful completion of the module, students will be able to confidently develop musical ideas and material to form a coherent, consistent and imaginative composition.

-Upon successful completion of the module, students will be able to acquire an awareness of specific twentieth-century repertoire and should be able to show differentiation of different idioms of style and genre from this period.
+Upon successful completion of the module, students will be able to acquire an awareness of specific twentieth and twenty-first-century repertoire and should be able to show differentiation of different idioms of style and genre from this period.

 Teaching and Learning Strategy